shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01a-Azure_VM_Linux_Clustering.md

+---
+lab:
+    title: '02a - Implement Linux clustering on Azure VMs'
+    module: 'Module 02 - Explore the foundations of IaaS for SAP on Azure'
+---

 # AZ 120 Module 2: Explore the foundations of IaaS for SAP on Azure
 # Lab 2a: Implement Linux clustering on Azure VMs